All Episodes

 You know, jobs that Obama said are never coming back.

-Thankfully they're coming back.
+Thankfully, they're coming back.

-But you got to tailor to Americas.
+But you got to tailor two Americas.

-President's in Davos, every world leader, every big economic guy in the world is there.
+Every world leader, every big economic guy in the world is there.

 I don't know these people.